jpsca/tcom/docs/en/docs/guide/extra.md

 ### `.render()`

-Renders the attributes and properties as a string.
+Renders the arguments and properties as a string.
-To provide consistent output, the attributes and properties are sorted by name and rendered like this: `<sorted attributes> + <sorted properties>`.
+To provide consistent output, the arguments and properties are sorted by name and rendered like this: `<sorted arguments> + <sorted properties>`.

 ```html+jinja
 <button {{ attrs.render() }}>